-An accident lead to his medical release from the Canadian Armed Forces and into the world of Veteran’s Affairs Canada (VAC).
+An accident led to his medical release from the Canadian Armed Forces and into the world of Veteran’s Affairs Canada (VAC).
 While he didn’t know it at the time, VAC had recently been revamped and was beginning to negotiate two systems of old and new charter coverage.
-Some hybrid veterans, like Jason, bridged the gap by qualifying for elements of both plans.
+Some hybrid Veterans, like Jason, bridged the gap by qualifying for elements of both plans.
 While technically covered under two government programs, Jason quickly found himself locked in a 12-year battle to receive the full benefits promised by the country he served.

 But Jason didn’t allow the experience to slow him down.
 He applied for, and received, a rehabilitation program to attend the University of Western Ontario to obtain an HBA in Business, with a specialty in Human Resources.
-Using what he knew about the differences between the (by this time) three veteran status’ Jason used his own experience to fuel his academics by writing about the complexities of VAC coverage.
+Using what he knew about the differences between the (by this time) three Veteran status’ Jason used his own experience to fuel his academics by writing about the complexities of VAC coverage.

 Since graduation Jason has used the last 7 years to advocate on behalf of other former members of the Canadian Forces and the Royal Canadian Mounted Police.
-After his own struggle with a complex and bureaucratic system, Jason views it as his duty to counsel others through the process, ensuring every veteran get the coverage they deserve.
+After his own struggle with a complex and bureaucratic system, Jason views it as his duty to counsel others through the process, ensuring every Veteran get the coverage they deserve.

 Speak With Our Veteran Team